Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 - Quiz - Started following layout in Web Dev video but struggled to run a conditional on answers | Changed looping method to Fisher-Yates - considered to be more reliable | Changed method again to follow James Quick video on Building a JavaScript Quiz App

+- Feedback Form - added EmailJS

 ### Features left to be implemented

-- Feedback Form (add EmailJS) - To be included in this version

-- Sound Based Questions - Test on a branch
+- Sound Based Questions and/or sound of each instrument on well done message - Test on a branch

+- Difficulty setting - different number of questions for each setting - Test on a branch

 - Learning Section

 - Additional Resources Page - Links to other good websites for extra learning

-- Random the answer order in the buttons
+- Randomize the answer order in the buttons

 [Contents](#contents)